zowe/docs-site/docs/getting-started/overview.md

 The API Mediation Layer provides a single point of access for APIs of mainframe services, and provides a [Single Sign On (SSO)](../extend/extend-apiml/api-mediation-sso.md) capability for mainframe users.

 The API Mediation Layer (API ML) facilitates secure communication between loosely coupled clients and services through a variety of API types, such as REST, GraphQL or Web-Socket.
-API ML consists of three core components: the API Gateway, the Discovery Service, and the API Catalog:
+API ML consists of these core components: the API Gateway, the Discovery Service, the API Catalog, and the Caching service:

 - The API Gateway provides secure routing of API requests from clients to registered API services.
 - The Discovery Service allows dynamic registration of microservices and enables their discoverability and status updates.
 - The API Catalog provides a user-friendly interface to view and try out all registered services, read their associated APIs documentation in OpenAPI/Swagger format.
+- The API ML Caching Service allows components to store, search and retrieve their state.
+The Caching service can be configured to store the cached data in-memory or using Redis, or VSAM storage.

 Core Zowe also provides out of the box services for working with MVS Data Sets, JES, as well as working with z/OSMF REST APIs.